cunzaizhuyi/flyleaf/README.md

 flyleaf.js is a components library based on sveltjs。

-the advantage is it's frontend framework non-related, that is to say no matter what you are using in your project, e.g. Vue2/Vue3/React/Angular, you can use flyleaf's components;
+It's a cross frontend framework component library, that is to say no matter what you are using in your project, e.g. Vue2/Vue3/React/Angular, you can use flyleaf's components.

-because a compiled component based on sveltejs is ES class;
+Because a compiled component based on sveltejs is ES class;

 ## Usage